Chile clashes over Freirina smelly pig processing plant

 "Agrosuper is under no obligation to carry on evacuating the animals, as there is no health risk," said Health Under-secretary Jorge Diaz.

 The company said its facilities had been attacked on Wednesday night by a group of demonstrators who threw home-made bombs at security guards.

-"We are open to dialogue and make an appeal for calm," said Agrosuper in a statement."No consultation"
+"We are open to dialogue and make an appeal for calm," said Agrosuper in a statement.

 The plant is located in in Freirina, some 500 miles (800km) north of Santiago in the country's Atacama region.